GoodnessJames/simple_shell/README.md

 //Betty, we will explain the program execution with the files we have created.//

 Unix Shell Description
 The Unix shell runs a shell script through the command line such as file manipulation, printing, and execution.
 The shell takes up form as a COMMAND LINE INTERPRETER.
+It accepts commands from users, reads interprets, and executes the built-in shell command and programs.